naveed-ahmad/scoreable/README.md

 scoreable
 =========

-generate score for your users on performing specific activities within your application.
+generate score for user on performing specific activities within your application.